repobee/repobee/docs/issues.rst

 .. code-block:: bash

-    $ repomate list-issues -mn master-repo-2 -sf students.txt --closed
+    $ repobee list-issues -mn master-repo-2 -sf students.txt --closed
     [INFO] spam-master-repo-2/#2:  An important announcement created 2018-09-17 17:46:43 by slarse [INFO] eggs-master-repo-2/#2:  An important announcement created 2018-09-17 17:46:43 by slarse [INFO] ham-master-repo-2/#2:   An important announcement created 2018-09-17 17:46:43 by slarse

 Other interesting arguments include ``--all`` for both open and closed issues, ``--show-body`` for showing the body of each issue, and ``--author <username>`` for filtering by author.
-There's not much more to it, see ``repomate list-issues -h`` for complete and up-to-date information on usage!
+There's not much more to it, see ``repobee list-issues -h`` for complete and up-to-date information on usage!